 Despite the great numbers of tourists that visit Kruger National Park there are many opportunities to get away from crowds and be almost by yourself.
 There are some keys to knowing how to do this.
 Here are some points we have discovered (and many are mentioned on websites and various books):

 - recognize that day visitors from outside the park do exist and can most easily visit the southern part of the park.
 Accommodations are more luxurious outside the park and there are more options to walk with guides in private reserves bordering Kruger, so a certain clientele will stay in these places.
 But many animals can best be seen inside Kruger, so day trips are necessary for these visitors.
-The park opens to outsiders 1 hour after the Kruger camp gates open, so there is a one hour period in the morning when outside the park visitors won’t be present.
+The park opens to outsiders 1 hour after the Kruger camp gates open, so there is a one hour period in the morning when “outside the park” visitors won’t be present.
 If you are staying in a camp near the border of Kruger this might be a factor to consider.

 - Explore your rest camp.
 Often there are trails, native plants and many smaller animals that you cannot look at when you are outside the gate.
 Remember, you cannot get out of your car (except in specific locations) in most of the park, so the best opportunity for looking at lizards, insects, plants and the likes is inside your rest camp.
 Take the time to explore it.

 - Look at the night sky – from inside your rest camp – away from any lights.
 Enjoy the Milky Way; if you are from the northern hemisphere the sky will look very different.
 Use binoculars if you have them (you should).
 Of course, a moonless night will be best.
 We have actually brought a small telescope (8 inch Celestron) to South Africa to observe the night sky (though Kruger isn’t the best location for this).

 - Be sure not to stray too far from your rest camp near sunset.
-There is a rush of cars getting back before the gates close (major penalties can apply if they have to open for you).
+There is a rush of cars getting back before the gates close (major penalties can apply if they have to open it for you).
 Better to get back 10 or 15 minutes early and enjoy the dusk at the camp.

 There are many books/guides you can purchase while in the park at their many souvenir shops, however, a relatively recent book ” ” by is highly recommended.